Asianfleet/catenaconf/README.md

 ## Features

-- Lightweight: Depends only on the Python standard library, without any third-party dependencies.
+- Lightweight: The code size is small and no third-party dependencies need to be installed (if you need to create a configuration from a Pydantic model or a yaml file, you need to install the corresponding dependencies).
-- Based on Python dictionaries to create configurations.
+- Dictionary based: Use Python dictionaries to create and manage configurations.
-- Access and modify configuration values via attributes.
+- Attribute access: Access and modify configuration values ​​through attributes, which is convenient and intuitive.
-- Flexible update and merge mechanisms.
+- Flexible update mechanism: Provides flexible update function and supports merging dictionaries.
-- Ability to reference other configuration values within configuration values.
+- Reference resolution: Supports referencing other configuration values ​​in configuration values ​​and being able to resolve these references.

 ---